lumapps/lumapps-extensions-templates/docs/extensions/develop-extensions.md

 The public attribute is used to define if the extension is available for every LumApps customer (at least customers with the feature enabled).
 If a partner doesn't want to publish its extension for all LumApps customers he can set his extension as private (non-public).

-The public attribute is used to define if the extension is available for every LumApps customer (at least customers with the feature enabled).
-If a partner doesn't want to publish its extension for all LumApps customers he can set his extension as private (non public).

 ### Whitelist
 The whitelist is used only for private extension.
 You have to define a list of authorized customer IDs for your extension.
 The customer ID is available in the customer platform by pressing on `CTRL + ?`.
 The customer ID is displayed in the dialog.